 As a healthcare provider, you’re required by law to conduct a risk assessment.
 Having one shows that you’re following the rules but is this enough?
 It’s always possible that your clinic may harbour the bacteria despite carrying out all precautions.

-Once you test the dental water lines, you’ll know if the safeguards you take are working.
+Once you test the domestic and dental water lines, you’ll know if the safeguards you take are working.
 If they are not, you’ll need to update your risk assessment.

 2. To protect patients and staff

 Clinics are not open every day.
 They are usually closed at night, weekends and holidays.
 Since no one is using the water, it becomes stagnant.
 Unfortunately, that’s the kind of water where Legionella multiply.
 This bacteria’s favourite breeding ground is in the plastic tubing of the waterline.